BazhenovYN/BazhenovYN/README.md

-# Hi there, my name is Iurii 👋
+# Hi there, my name is Yuriy 👋

 I am a software developer with 11 years of experience.
 I spent nine years specialising in ERP development, honing my skills and creating high quality solutions.
 In 2023, I decided to expand my horizons and ventured into the world of frontend development.
 Currently, I am also actively expanding my knowledge in backend development to become a versatile full-stack developer.
 I am passionate about learning and constantly improving my skills to stay on the cutting edge of technology.